Search

 CT10-250

 65 days.
 Daucus carota.
 Open Pollinated.
-Little Fingers Carrot.
+Little Fingers Carrot Seeds.
 The plant produces good yields of 3 to 5" long finger size deep orange carrots.
 One of our most popular baby carrots.
 Excellent for gourmet dishes, salads, soups, and stews.
 Suitable for containers, pots, small gardens, square foot gardens, patios, and raised gardens for those with small garden spaces.
 Ideal for eating fresh, canning, or pickling.
 Plant these carrots from March to July for a continuous supply right into early winter.
 An excellent choice for home gardens.
 A variety developed in France.

 $3.00 $2.50